iaroslav-ai/convex-envelopes-py/README.md

 This code should work on Windows, Mac OS and Linux.
 If not, please let us know in the issues.

-##Contents:
+###Contents:

-general_envelope.py: implements convex extension of arbitrary function f(w,y), if f is convex for fixed y.
+**general_envelope.py**: implements convex extension of arbitrary function f(w,y), if f is convex for fixed y.
 See example usage in the file itself or run it to see it in action.